Abstract Integration in Net Convergence Structures: Convergence Theorems for Net Riemann and Related Integrals.

 Therefore, given $n \in \mathbb{N}$ and $i,j \geq n$, we obtain from this last equation that:

-and, therefore, as these functions are Net Riemann integrable, and the integral in this case is an isotone functional for the given bilinear product, we have that, integrating both sides of this inequality:
+and, therefore, as these functions are Net Riemann integrable, and the integral in this case is an isotone functional for the given bilinear product, we have that, integrating both sides of this inequality and using the regularity of the integrator: